-In this blog post, I would like to introduce you to Managed Threat Detection (MTD) for endpoints and servers, which has been available for purchase since the end of July 2021.
-Sophos primarily targets MTD at customers who are not (yet) ready to replace their existing third-party endpoint and server solution with the Sophos agent.
+In this blog post, I would like to introduce Managed Threat Detection (MTD) for endpoints and Server, which can be purchased since the end of July 2021.
+With MTD, Sophos primarily targets customers who are not (yet) ready to replace their existing third-party endpoint and Server with the Sophos agent.
 For all other customers who already have a Sophos agent installed on their computers and servers and are running at least Intercept X Essentials, Managed Threat Detection is not relevant.

 The Managed Threat Response (MTR) Success Story